- Location: USA - Massachusetts (Woods Hole)

 Academics

-The program curriculum includes five courses that together earn you 17 credits towards your Allegheny degree:
+The program curriculum includes five courses that together earn you 17 credits toward your Allegheny degree:

 Academic Structure